National Center for Healthcare Leadership|

 - To the greatest extent possible, refrain from making ‘soft offers’ (i.e., informal indications of interest in making an offer), as they create risks of misunderstanding and can jeopardize NCAF’s efforts to create a climate of fair and balanced decision-making.”

 - Adhering to the uniform application deadline, which is designed to allow fellowship applicants an adequate opportunity to clarify their post-graduate career interests.
 The uniform application deadline is the first Monday of October.
+For Fall of 2018, the uniform application deadline will be no sooner than Monday, October 1

 - Complying with the uniform offer acceptance time period of no less than 24 hours from time of the offer